ncp38/cs241-f24/projects/proj6/index.md

 "nest" the `src` folders inside each other!

-In this project, we will put all of our pieces from this semester together.
-Well, at least some of them.
+In this project, we will put the pieces together from across this semester.
 You will write a program implementing a classic algorithm, picking the best data structures to use in the code.
 You will also get experience using some built-in Java data structures we haven't used yet.

 ### Primer on the Java Collection Framework